jpjayprasad-dev/aiotportal/README.md

 # AIOT Portal

-This is a Django application helps managing Data and Control of Aiot Devies.
+This is a Django application helps managing data of iot sensors and control of devies.

 ### Steps:
  - Clone this git repo.